shunting314/sos/doc/wifi.md

 - Verified on my toshiba, `rtl_op_sta_add` is called to add the associated AP.
 The printed mac address is the AP's rather than my laptop's.

 - When running debian on my toshiba, using swiotlb is necessary since the host has 6GB memory while the wifi adaptor can only access the low 4GB.

+- Note there are 3 layers of kernel modules involved for rtl8188ee: module rtl8188ee, module `rtl_pci`/`rtl_usb` and module `rtlwifi`.
+The former layers depends on later layers.
+These dependencies need to be kept in mind.
+If you export a symbol in module rtl8188ee and use that symbol in module `rtl_pci`, something like a circular dependencies will happen.
+Even if the kernel can be built without error, at runtime something will go wrong and some modules may just not work!